alexrinttln/philosophy/README.md

-## How to contribute
+### How to contribute

-How to contribute if you are an external collaborator, that is, found this repo randomly or you're particularly invited.
+In this repository we accept posts from anyone, but only admins can publish posts without review.

+See the below sections to see how to contribute as external collaborator or as admin.

 ### As outside collaborator

-To submit a new post: if you have no write access to this repository then you can just create a new discussion and assign the `Submitted` or `Draft` category depending on your post state.
+You can just create a new discussion and assign the `Submitted` or `Draft` category depending on your post state.

-To delete a post: If you want to delete your post, this is not possible (by GitHub natively), see:
+To delete a post: If you want to delete your post, this is not possible (by GitHub natively), see (there's no delete button):

 ![image](https://user-images.githubusercontent.com/51419598/197005659-0113d5b1-3bd2-4a71-9cd9-4d9f4379a7fe.png)

-But we've created a GitHub bot that allows you to delete your post by typing `DELETE MY POST` into the comments.
+But we've created a GitHub bot that allows you to delete your post by typing `DELETE MY POST` into the comments (not working yet).

 ### As maintainer or admin